Hightown Helicopter Activity

 Under the UK Rules of the Air Regulations 2015, helicopters must not fly within 500 feet of any person, vessel, vehicle, or structure when outside a congested area.
 Over congested areas (defined as substantially residential, commercial, or recreational), the minimum height increases to 1,000 feet above the highest obstacle within 600 metres.
 These rules do not apply during takeoff or landing.

-Multiple readings in the data show barometric altitudes of 100 feet while the aircraft was in established circuit flight over residential areas — not during a landing approach.
-The landing site is near sea level, so barometric altitude is effectively equivalent to height above ground.
+Multiple readings in the data show barometric altitudes of 100 feet while the aircraft was in established circuit flight over residential areas β not during a landing approach.
+The landing site is near sea level, but ADS-B and barometric altitude should still be treated as approximate rather than exact height above ground.

 The noise gap